 *Warning: Cuba is very humid. make sure you seal up anything that you open.
 The top layers of Cheerios in the box became pretty moist when it was left open over night.
 You can fix this by packing plastic bags to seal up anything you need.

-I will post about the resort we stayed at shortly, but as for the trip as a whole, we loved it and we are glad we went.
-Five out of six of us fell sick during the trip from various things (not at the same time), but we weren’t sick for more than a day and for some of us, it was fairly mild.
+We loved our time in Varadero and at the resort and we are glad we went.
+Five out of six of us fell sick during the trip from various things and not at the same time (reaction to medication, too much sun, etc), but we weren’t sick for more than a day and for some of us, it was fairly mild.

 We would go again in a heartbeat if we could make it work and are already planning where to go next with our girls.